bestia-dev/rust02_workspace_and_testing/README.md

 You can also write tests inside function doc comments.
 This special comments have three slashes and are located before the function declaration.
 They are used to generate the documentation.
 If the test passes it can mean, the documentation is up to date.
 https://learning-rust.github.io/docs/a5.comments_and_documenting_the_code.html
 ## VSCode
 There is a lot of typing in English so I would like to have a spellchecker.
-I found the VSCode extension Spell Right.
-When editing a text in the right corner down of the status bar there is an eye.
+I found the VSCode extension `Spell Right`.
+When editing a text in the right corner down of the status bar there is an `open eye`.
 Click on it to choose the language.
 ## Next projects
 https://github.com/LucianoBestia/mem1